 High dissolved oxygen levels can lead to hyperoxygenation, which stresses fish and other organisms and is dangerous for invertebrates such as crabs or shrimp.
 The effects are more pronounced when too little CO2 is present in an aquarium with many plants.
 Because this increases the availability of O molecules that then bond with H ions; without enough CO2 available to balance out these bonds, they break down quickly into radical pairs.
 Hyperoxygenated water cause increased mortality rates among fish along with the infectious pancreatic necrosis virus (IPNV) challenge.
 However, a definite relationship between the both is still uncertain and needs more research.
 In addition, it could affect gas exchange between respiratory organs too.

-How to know if there is hyperoxygenation
+How to know if there is hyperoxygenation or too much aeration in fish tank

 The signs of too much oxygen in a fish tank are bubbles escaping the surface and increased dissolved oxygen levels.
 Fish will also show abnormal swimming behavior, open mouth breathing, excessive appetite, or lethargy.
 If left unchecked for too long, it can be fatal to the fishes’ health.